Managing Glaucoma and Cataracts Together

 Glaucoma and Cataracts – Possible Complications with Cataract Surgery

-Some glaucoma patients have smaller pupils (which are more difficult to dilate) due to certain glaucoma treatments, and this can result in more complexity involved in the cataract surgery.
+Certain glaucoma treatments can cause smaller pupils, making dilation difficult and increasing the complexity of cataract surgery.
 In cases where glaucoma is caused by flaky deposits that clog the eye and damage the optic nerve (pseudoexfoliation syndrome), the lens can become unstable, making cataract surgery more difficult.

 Other possible complications with cataract surgery in glaucoma patients include:

-Knowing and understanding the individual’s ocular situation is vital to successful cataract surgery in glaucoma patients and will minimize the risk of complications.
-The surgeons at Glaucoma Associates of Texas are highly experienced (over 60 years combined) in performing both glaucoma and cataract surgeries and understand the risks and benefits involved in performing both procedures.
+Understanding each patient’s eye condition is vital for successful cataract surgery and helps minimize complications in glaucoma patients.
+The surgeons at Glaucoma Associates of Texas have over 60 years of combined experience performing glaucoma and cataract surgeries.
+They understand the risks and benefits of performing both procedures.

-Every surgeon at GAT is fellowship trained in glaucoma and cataract surgery, to provide patients the highest level of care available!
+Every surgeon at GAT completes fellowship training in glaucoma to provide the highest level of patient care.